saantiaguilera/go-pipeline/README.md

 - API documentation and examples are available via [godoc](https://godoc.org/github.com/saantiaguilera/go-pipeline).
 - The [examples](./examples) directory contains more elaborate example applications.
 - No specific mocks are needed for testing, every element is completely decoupled and atomic.
-You can New your own ones however you deem fit.
+You can create your own ones however you deem fit.

 ## API stability